freebasic/fbfrog/readme.txt

   #endif at last token instead of EOF feels wrong... also, cppMain() removes
   #ifs from the tk buffer, so tkReport() can't rely on tk buffer content in that
   case, and eof-1 may point at an unexpected token...
-- Add tests for error messages, using tests/run.bas this should be pretty easy

 - Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...